Lee Fierro: Personal life and career

-Fierro acted in a famous scene in the 1975 film Jaws, in which she (as Mrs. Kintner) slapped the police chief.
+Although Fierro had only training as an actress in theater but not as a screen actress, she was cast as Mrs. Kintner in Steven Spielberg's 1975 film Jaws.
+In a now famous scene she slapped the police chief, played by Roy Scheider.
 The scene required several takes.

-Fierro recalled slapping the actor playing the police chief (Roy Scheider) 17 times, saying "I slapped him hard with a loose wrist, which was what I was taught in acting school."
+Fierro recalled slapping the actor playing the police chief 17 times, saying "I slapped him hard with a loose wrist, which was what I was taught in acting school."
 Fierro reportedly had also "objected to the profanity" of the scene's dialogue as originally drafted, and the director, Steven Spielberg, wanted dialogue that accorded with Fierro's "everywoman looks," so the scene's dialogue was rewritten the day before it was filmed.